Plant-Based Meat Alternatives: A Breakdown of the Differences Between the Most Popular Options

 The founders of two California-based companies—Beyond Meat and Impossible Burger—didn't aim to create just another veggie burger.
-Generally, veggie burgers are made with a combination of soy products, finely diced vegetables such as carrots or mushrooms, grains, and legumes.
+Generally, veggie burgers are made with a combination of soy products and finely diced vegetables such as carrots or mushrooms, grains, and legumes.
 While they are a good alternative to meat burgers, they certainly don't taste or look like the real deal.
 Beyond Meat and Impossible Burger disrupted the industry by creating a product that was not only vegan, but also tasted and looked like a real burger made from red meat.

 With so many alternative meat options on the market, we wanted to break down the most common products you'll find in grocery stores and restaurants.
 And if you're considering a more plant-based diet, kudos!
 Find our guides to the healthiest plant-based foods, plant-based food substitutions you'll love cooking with, vegan recipes, and the most common plant-based diet mistakes here.